mafifafm/pxt-microbit/docs/courses/csintro/conditionals/activity.md

 # Activity: Rock, paper, scissors

-For this activity, each student will need a micro:bit.
+For this activity, each student will need a Ragga.
 Everyone will create the same program, the classic rock paper scissor game.

 ![Rock, paper, scissors](/static/courses/csintro/conditionals/rock-paper-scissors-items.png)